 On one side, you can see the mountains and tree-covered hills and watch the clouds roll over them.
 On the other side, you have the dark sand beach.

 The mirador, a lookout area that has the entire Jaco Beach coastline for your photographic pleasure, will give you a perspective and view that will take your breath away and remind you of how gorgeous this town truly is.

 One of the most important things to remember about living in Costa Rica is to leave your sense of urgency at home.
 Time runs slower here, life is relaxed, and stress slowly fades away like it never existed.

 Jaco is a perfect location for a slow stress-free life.

 Whether it is all the fresh air and sunshine or the fresh fruit and vegetables from the family stands, you instantly feel better.

-Walks on the gorgeous beach has you feeling like you are in a scene from your favorite tropical movie: the surfers, families spending time together and dogs out playing.
+Walks on the gorgeous beach have you feeling like you are in a scene from your favorite tropical movie: the surfers, families spending time together, and dogs out playing.
 You will know you made the right choice when you live in Jaco.